colinshaw1/portfolio-project-4/README.md

 • A returning user can log in easily if they have a profile set up.

 b.
-As a returning user you want to be able to logout once already logged in.
+As a returning user you want to be able to log out once already logged in.

-• A returning user clicks the logout button they will be logged out to the homescreen.
+• A returning user clicks the logout button they will be logged out to the home screen.

 c.
-A returning user is able to add a review.
+A returning user can add a review.

-• As a returning user once the add review button is clickd the user will be brought to the add review form.
+• As a returning user once the add review button is clicked the user will be brought to the add review form.
 Here the user will enter the details of the film like the title, tags, director, actors and content about the film.
 Once the post button is clicked the user can post will be published to the application.

 d.
-As a retruing user you want to be able to scroll the homeoage and click a review to read.
+As a returning user you want to be able to scroll the homepage and click a review to read.

-• Once a returning user clicks the read more button, they will be brougth to the blog details page with the full review.
+• Once a returning user clicks the read more button, they will be brought to the blog details page with the full review.

 e.
 As a returning user you want to be able to edit a review.

-• As a retruing user you can edit a review by clicking the edit button on the homepage and in the blog detials page.
-When in the edit form the user can edit there review detials and once finsihied clik the post button which will redirect them to the home page.
+• As a returning user you can edit a review by clicking the edit button on the homepage and on the blog details page.
+When in the edit form the user can edit their review details and once finished click the post button which will redirect them to the home page.

 f.
-As a returning user you want to be able to delete a preivious review.
+As a returning user you want to be able to delete a previous review.

-• As a returning user you are able to delete a review by clicking the yellow delete buttton.
-Once clicked the user will be brought to the delete psot bag.
+• As a returning user you can delete a review by clicking the yellow delete button.
+Once clicked the user will be brought to the delete post bag.
 Here the user will see the title of the review to delete and a short message asking if they are sure they want to delete the review.
 Once the delete post button the review is deleted and the user is redirected to the homepage.

 g.
-A returing user you want to leave a comment.
+A returning user you want to leave a comment.

-• As a returning user you can leave a comment in the details page.
-Beside the previous comments card there is an add comment section.
-A user can write there review and click submit.
-Once submit is clicked a messsage will appear for the comment to be approved.
-Comments need to be approved incase of any unwated comments.
+• As a returning user you can leave a comment on the details page.
+Besides the previous comments card, there is an added comment section.
+A user can write a comment and once submit is clicked the comment will appear in the comments section.

 Testing deployed code
 --

-Tested on desktop thorughout development.
-Checked in Google chrome thoughout devlopment.
-Checked on my mobile device a S22, my dads ipad and my work laptop.
+Tested on desktop throughout development.
+Checked in Google chrome throughout development.
+Checked on my mobile device S22, my dad's iPad and my work laptop.

 Bugs